nuagenetworks/nuage-ospdirector/image-patching/stopgap-script/README_6.0.md

   * ImageName(required) is the name of the qcow2 image (for example, overcloud-full.qcow2)
   * NuageMajorVersion(required) is the Nuage Major Version and valid options are either '5.0' or '6.0'.
 Please enter '6.0'
   * DeploymentType(required) is for user to specify which deployment is it.
-Please choose from "vrs" or "avrs"
+Please choose from "vrs" or "ovrs" or "avrs"
+    a.
+For any combination of VRS and SRIOV deployments, please use deployment type as "vrs"
+    b.
+For any combination of AVRS, VRS and SRIOV deployments, please use deployment type as "avrs"
+    c.
+For OVRS deployments, please use deployment type as "ovrs"
   * RhelUserName(optional) is the user name for the RedHat Enterprise Linux subscription.
   * RhelPassword(optional) is the password for the RedHat Enterprise Linux subscription
   * RhelPool(optional) is the RedHat Enterprise Linux pool to which the base packages are subscribed. instructions to get this can be found [here](https://access.redhat.com/documentation/en-us/red_hat_openstack_platform/13/html/director_installation_and_usage/installing-the-undercloud#registering-and-updating-your-undercloud) in the 2nd point.